H-ISAC stands for Health Information Sharing and Analysis Center.

 To maintain situational awareness across the various critical infrastructure sectors, ISACs collaborate and share threat and mitigation information with each other and other partners through the National Council of ISACs.

-The NH-ISAC is constantly engaged with external partners such as government, law enforcement, the vendor community, other ISACs and HPH associations such as HIMSS, MDISS, EHNAC and CHIME to facilitate situational awareness and inform risk based decision making to protect the HPH and other critical infrastructure sectors.
+H-ISAC is constantly engaged with external partners such as government, law enforcement, the vendor community, other ISACs and HPH associations such as HIMSS, MDISS, EHNAC and CHIME to facilitate situational awareness and inform risk based decision making to protect the HPH and other critical infrastructure sectors.

 For both physical and cyber events, alerts contain a description and analysis of the threat or vulnerability, its severity, and countermeasure solutions.

 • Healthcare Providers – Hospitals, Clinics, Health care organizations, Physicians, Dental and Chiropractic organizations

 • BioTech Companies

 • Public Health Departments

 • Health Technology and Security Companies Supporting the Health Sector